robmclaughliniv/robmclaughl.in/cursor-memory-bank/activeContext.md

     *   Resolved AWS credential loading errors (`Could not load credentials`) by moving necessary secrets (`AWS_DEPLOY_ROLE_ARN`, `CLOUDFRONT_DISTRIBUTION_ID`, `AWS_S3_BUCKET_NAME`, `DOMAIN_NAME`) from Environment Secrets (scoped to `prod`) to Repository Secrets, making them available to all jobs.
     *   Resolved `AccessDenied` errors when accessing preview URLs (`.../branch/<slug>/`) by creating and associating a CloudFront Function (`append-index-html`) to rewrite URIs ending in `/` or without extensions to append `/index.html`.
     *   Resolved shell parsing errors (`unexpected EOF`) in final `echo` command of preview job by switching to `printf` and adjusting quoting.
+*   Implemented CloudFront Function (`index_rewrite`) via Terraform to resolve `AccessDenied` errors when accessing subdirectory paths without explicitly specifying `index.html` (e.g., `/branch/staging-env/`).
+*   Configured the CloudFront distribution (via Terraform) to associate the `index_rewrite` function only with specific path patterns defined in a variable (`var.index_rewrite_paths`, initially `["/branch/*"]`), rather than applying it globally.
-*   (Previous changes: CSP fix, security hardening, Terraform fixes, etc.)
+*   (Previous changes: Resolved CSP issue, restored CRT effects, security improvements, Terraform fixes).

 ## Immediate Next Steps

-1.  **Verify CloudFront Function:** Ensure the `append-index-html` CloudFront function is fully deployed and correctly serving index files for preview environment URLs.
+1.  **✅ CloudFront Subdirectory Index Handling:** Implemented CloudFront Function via Terraform.
-2.  **Baseline Testing:** Implement basic functional UI tests using Cypress (previous next step, still pending).
+2.  **Next: Baseline Testing:** Implement basic functional UI tests using Cypress.

 ## Active Decisions & Considerations

 *   **Preview Environment URL Structure:** Previews are accessible at `https://<domain>/branch/<sanitized-branch-name>`.
 Branch names are sanitized (lowercase, alphanumeric + hyphen only).
 *   **Secrets Management:** Key deployment secrets are now managed at the Repository level for accessibility by all workflow jobs.
 *   **CloudFront Function for Index Files:** Relying on a CloudFront Function to serve `index.html` for directory-like requests.
+*   **CloudFront Function for Index Rewrites:** Using a CloudFront Function associated with specific cache behaviors (driven by the `index_rewrite_paths` Terraform variable) is the chosen method for handling subdirectory index files.
+This provides flexibility to add more paths later without modifying the function code.
+*   **CSP `'unsafe-inline'`:** Currently allowing `'unsafe-inline'` scripts via CloudFront CSP as a necessary workaround for Next.js compatibility with CDN-level headers.
+More secure alternatives (hashes, nonces) are complex to implement in this setup.
+*   **No Analytics:** Analytics implementation is deferred.
 *   (Previous decisions: CSP `unsafe-inline`, no analytics/dark mode/blog, core focus on generator concept).

 ## Key Patterns & Preferences